-Wherever you look, there is the common belief that female sexuality is like a mystical, secret garden… an art form, while male sexuality is like a simple algorithm.
+Wherever you look, there is the common belief that the female orgasm is like a mystical, secret garden… an art form, while the male orgasm is like a simple algorithm.

 “Women require hours to orgasm (if they orgasm at all).”

 “Men need a tight grip and 5-7 minutes of in and out.”